Go back to all articles

 How to Improve Android app Performance measure 4

 These simple steps listed above will give you some idea of performance problems in your Android application.
-To deal with them, read our article on the types of testing services for mobile app owners, or request a free demo.
+To deal with them, read our articles on the types of testing services for mobile app owners, or request a free demo to use one of the best online load testing tools – PFLB.

 Some of our 400+ engineers will be happy to share their experience of performance and load testing for mobile apps and help you keep your end users happy.
 At least they have helped our 300+ enterprise clients we’ve had since 2008.